Equity and Excellence in Education Provost Fellowship

 Throughout the year, fellows will identify small shifts to make in their courses, test them out where possible and establish methods for systematically (self-)examining their impact (i.e., how will I know it “worked”?).

-The First-Year Institute will take place in person, on campus, beginning in late August, followed by 12 sessions held during that academic year.
+The E3 Fellowship will take place in person, on campus, beginning in late August, followed by 12 sessions held during that academic year.
+Fellows will also engage in summer workshops to wholistically incorporate new practices into their courses.
 Meeting dates and times will be determined after fellows have been selected to accommodate teaching schedules.

 Meetings will be interactive and will include time for fellows to work on specific aspects of their course materials in the company of STEM colleagues and experts across campus.

-By the end of Year 1, fellows will be able to:
+By the end of the year, fellows will be able to:

 • Identify research-based practices to promote student engagement, increase equity in students’ experiences of their learning environments and support academic success